Tam Dean Burn

 Tam Dean Burn (born 1958 in Leith, Scotland) is a Scottish actor who has played a wide range of roles on stage and screen.
 On television this includes multiple roles on long-running detective series Taggart, youth sci-fi thriller Life Force, and on BBC Scotland's soap opera River City, where he played gangster Thomas McCabe.
+Burn currently performs as a featured lead singer alongside Scars.

 Education and family

-He trained in Acting at Queen Margaret University, Edinburgh.
+He trained in Acting at the School of Drama at Edinburgh’s Queen Margaret University.
 He is the brother of drummer Russell Burn, of Edinburgh band The Fire Engines.
 Both played together in the band The Dirty Reds.

 Politics

 In the 1992 General Election, he contested the Glasgow Central seat, standing for the Communist Party of Great Britain (PCC).
 He received 106 votes, 0.4% of all votes cast, and finished last.

 Acting career

 His theatrical roles include being the narrator of the 2009 play Year of the Horse, about artist Harry Horse.

 He starred on stage in Irvine Welsh's Headspace, in 1997.
 In 2016 he played Captain Edgar in August Strindberg's Dance of Death at the Citizens Theatre, Glasgow.
 In 2018 he narrated Tommy Smith's jazz version of Peter and the Wolf by Sergei Prokofieff with text specially adapted by Liz Lochhead.
 The Scottish National Jazz Orchestra recorded the piece live on 24 February 2018 at Queen's Hall, Edinburgh, Scotland.
+Since 2006, Burn has been the authentic 'Leither' voice narrating the audiobook versions of 18 of Irvine Welsh’s books.